adebayomoses/Stock_Portfolio_Optimization/README.md

 ## Outlines:
-Imported two years of data for four stocks(AAPL, MSFT, ORCL,G).
+Imported two years of data for four stocks(AAPL, MSFT, ORCL,A).

 Creating the initial portfolio with equal weighting to each of the stocks.